 You might have noticed that the terms climate and weather have already been used several times in just the first few sentences of this article.
-These two terms remain confusing or misunderstood by many readers, so it is important to clarify it before continuing:
+These two terms remain confusing or misunderstood by many readers, so it is important to clarify them before continuing:

 The Difference Between Climate And Weather